0-mostafa-rezaee-0/CNN__Convolutional-Neural-Network/README.md

 http://localhost:8889
 ```

+Note: We map port 8889 on your host to port 8888 in the container.
+Always use port 8889 in your browser.

 There's no token or password required as the configuration disables authentication for ease of use.

 ### 5.5 Attaching VS Code to the Container (Optional)